-Prerequisite: Successful completion of Algebra I and Geometry Grades: 11 (02056-Alg) NCAA
+Prerequisite: Successful completion of Algebra I and Geometry

+Grades: 11 (02056-Alg)

-MA-1041 Beginning Algebra II Year 1 Full Year - 1 credit MA-1051 Intermediate Algebra II Year 2 Full Year - 1 credit
+MA-1041 Beginning Algebra II Year 1

+MA-1051 Intermediate Algebra II Year 2

 Beginning Algebra II/Intermediate Algebra II is a two year course that is a logical progression for students who have completed Algebra I and Geometry.
 It is an extension of topics in Algebra I with a study of higher order functions.
 Additional concepts include trigonometry, complex numbers, sequences and series, data analysis and statistics.
 Problem solving is an important part of Algebra II.
 Note: Credit for Algebra II will not be given until student successfully completes both years.